CPA Exam Pass Rates 2026: Statistics, Trends & What You Need to Score

 What is the CPA exam pass rate?

-The CPA exam pass rate varies by section but averages around 50% overall.
-FAR has the lowest pass rate (~43%), while REG has the highest Core pass rate (~60%).
-Discipline sections (BAR, ISC, TCP) average 52-58% pass rates.
+The CPA exam pass rate varies widely by section.
+Among Core sections, FAR has the lowest pass rate (~43%) while REG has the highest (~64%).
+Discipline sections range from BAR (~40%, the lowest of any section) to TCP (~80%, the highest).

 What score do you need to pass the CPA exam?